 At 11:55 Saturday night 4th August, Several Fire Engines and an Ambulance were called to a fire which sent shockwave's through a residential block of flats in Leavesden, Watford.

-This Video shows how explosive the fire was.
+This Video shows how explosive the fire was from the flat belonging to 'The Gutter Man'.

 Neighbors were alerted to the fire by the noise of explosions.